grafana/mimir/docs/sources/architecture/store-gateway.md

 The store-gateway uses shuffle-sharding to spread the blocks of each tenant across a subset of store-gateway instances.
 The number of store-gateway instances loading blocks of a single tenant is limited and the blast radius of any issue that could be introduced by the tenant's workload is limited to its shard instances.

-The default number of store-gateway instances per tenant is configured using the `-store-gateway.tenant-shard-size` flag (or their respective YAML config flags).
+The default number of store-gateway instances per tenant is configured using the `-store-gateway.tenant-shard-size` flag (or their respective YAML configuration parameters).
 The shard size can then be overridden on a per-tenant basis setting the `store_gateway_tenant_shard_size` in the limits overrides.

 Default value for `-store-gateway.tenant-shard-size` is 0, which means that tenant's blocks are sharded across all store-gateway instances.